 I call myself a writer even on days when I haven’t written a single word.
 I call myself a writer not because it’s what I do but because I wouldn’t be who I am without the ability to string words together and create semi-coherent sentences.
 I wrote a lot of poetry in my teenage years but now I am drawn to narratives, personal essays, and short stories.
-You can find my work on She Does the City, in Feels Mag (the Anger issue), and Healthy is Hot (coming this August).
-To see all of my work, head over to my Portfolio.
+You can find my work on She Does the City, in FeelsZine (the Anger issue), and Healthy is Hot.
+To see all of my work, head over to my portfolio.

 xo, Vanessa (Grillone) Buccella